Dear Dr. Iroegbu,

-I am sorry to say that, but as a post graduate woman with interest in medicine, and one who grew up in a country with a very good medical (both, herbal traditional and biomedical!) and hygiene system I must ask you why you didn't even try to mention any academic study in your comment about female hygiene in this reply article?
-I enjoyed so many of your writings but this one really shocked me a bit given this omission or overlook of which researchers like me would like to gain from the posting of the article.
+I am sorry to say that, but as a post graduate woman with interest in medicine, and one who grew up in a country with a very good medical (both, herbal traditional and biomedical!) and hygiene system I must ask you why you didn’t even try to mention any academic study in your comment about female hygiene in this reply article?
+I enjoyed so many of your writings but this one really shocked me given this omission or overlook of which researchers like me would like to gain from the posting of the article.
 It is surely not because of the topic per se but because of the way you dealt with it as a mere reply without grounding it with your usual in-depth focus and citations.
 As a scholar that is being read widely, readers take everything you write or comment on seriously.
-My concern is that I had expected some deep insight on how African women, particularly Nigerian and Igbo women clean their private parts as a cultural issue of concern.
+My concern is that I had expected some deep insight on how African women, particularly Nigerian and Igbo women clean their private parts as a cultural issue.
 This did not come out except with reference to using water and soap.
-I want to criticize or rather explain this by commenting from my German societal background and also as a healthcare worker - immersed in intercultural and inter-generational space and reality.
+I want to criticise or rather explain this by commenting from my German societal background and also as a healthcare worker - intercultural and intergenerational.

 The right technique to clean the female private part is very important, for example, to prevent bladder infection.
 There are surely many studies about it, in Germany it is trivial or rather a minor issue to know that, doctors, midwives, everybody knows and can teach it that to be clean as a female is a duty; girls know it from very young age onwards that cleaning the female private is a responsibility and therefore culturally endorsed.
 It is also trivial to know that applying too much soap and hygiene is dangerous especially in the vagina!
 It therefore takes caution to do it rightly and it must be taught and supervised until it is properly mastered.
 Growing up to be a lady involves mastering the feminine and hygiene chores.